 In preparation for the cooler weather setting in, stores are stocked with angora scarves, woollen mittens, feather quilts and down coats.
 These products are designed to keep us warm, but who is being left out in the cold?

-There is a dark side to winter fashions and comforts that we’ve been insulated from: the truth about the cruelty sheep, rabbits, geese and ducks can be subjected to in the production of these products.
+There is a dark side to winter fashion and comforts that we’ve been insulated from: the truth about the cruelty that sheep, rabbits, geese and ducks can be subjected to in the production of these products.

 The lowdown on down

 Down is the layer of soft and tiny feathers closest to a bird’s body.
 For ducks, geese and other birds, it does the job that nature intended, keeping them warm during the long, freezing winter months.
 Many people are completely unaware of the cruel reality for ducks and geese in the ‘down’ production process.